Auricularia cornea

-Auricularia cornea, also known as cloud ear, is a species of fungus in the order Auriculariales.
-It is commercially cultivated for food in China.
-Auricularia cornea is a popular ingredient in many Chinese dishes and is also used in traditional Chinese medicine.
+Auricularia cornea, also known as hairy wood ear, is a species of fungus in the order Auriculariales.
+It is commercially cultivated in China, being a popular ingredient in many Chinese dishes and used in traditional Chinese medicine.

 Taxonomy

 Auricularia cornea was originally described from Hawaii (Oahu) by German naturalist Christian Gottfried Ehrenberg in 1820.
 It was accepted as a distinct species by Bernard Lowy in his 1952 world monograph of Auricularia and subsequently confirmed as distinct by molecular research, based on cladistic analysis of DNA sequences.

 Formerly, Auricularia cornea was often misidentified as A. polytricha.
 That species was originally described from the Eastern Ghats in India by French mycologist Camille Montagne in 1834, and (when used by American authors) is considered as a synonym of A. nigricans.
 The misidentification remains widespread, at least in Japan.

-Vernacular names
+Common names

 The species is one of several gelatinous fungi known as wood ear, wood fungus, ear fungus, or tree ear fungus, alluding to their rubbery, ear-shaped fruitbodies.

-In Hawaii it is known as pepeiao, which means "ear", while in Chinese cooking it is often referred to as "black treasure".
-In New Zealand it is known as hakeke by Māori, while in the Philippines it is commonly referred to as taingang daga (rat's ears).
+In Hawaii it is known as pepeiao, which means "ear",.
+In New Zealand it is known as hakeke by Māori, while in the Philippines it is commonly referred to as taingang daga or tenga ng daga (rat's ears).